ollieeknight/phd_lab_work/conda_environments.md

 ```R
 peaks <- Signac::CallPeaks(alldata, assay = 'ATAC', macs2.path = '~/bin/miniconda3/envs/r-reticulate/bin/macs2')
 ```
-Where `alldata` is your seurat object.
+Where `alldata` is your seurat object, with your 'ATAC' (peaks) object set as the default assay.